Review the federal regulations on the return of financial aid

 The institution must notify a student within 30 days of the institution's determination that the student withdrew and owes a Title IV or HEA overpayment in order to recover the overpayment.
 The notification provides the student with terms to permit the student to repay the overpayment while maintaining Title IV and HEA program funds with repayment of the full amount of the overpayment within two years of the date of the institution's determination the student withdrew.

-In the context of Return of Title IV funds, a student is no longer eligible if they do not enter into a repayment agreement with the 45 day period or fails to meet the terms of the repayment agreement.
+In the context of Return of Title IV funds, a student is no longer eligible if they do not enter into a repayment agreement within the 45-day period or fails to meet the terms of the repayment agreement.

 Unearned funds returned by the institution or student are credited to outstanding Title IV loan balances made to the student or on behalf of the student for the payment period.
 Excess funds must be credited to outstanding balances in the following order: